 Vice-chair of the Board , Chair of the Outreach Committee

 Treasurer, Chair of the Oversight Committee

 Paul is an assurance associate at R&A CPAs in Tucson and a garden enthusiast.
 He graduated from the U of A’s Eller College of Management in December of 2015, and is working on his CPA credentials.
 He joined the Board at the beginning of 2016, drawn by his love for gardening.
 His home garden mostly consists of fragrant flowers, culinary herbs, and unusual cacti, but he plans on building and planting a raised vegetable garden next fall.

 Jessica is a third generation Tucsonan whose love of gardening started when she was a little girl helping her grandmother in the garden.
 Jessica has been the garden technician for the Community Gardens of Tucson for almost three years.
 Whether she is fixing leaks, building fences or raised beds, leading volunteers and interns, working with community partners, or teaching classes to children, she facilitates the functioning of the gardens with enthusiasm and joy.
 If you have a need in the garden, Jessica does her best to fulfill it.

 Rocky has been working with Trees for Tucson since shortly after moving to the area in 2010 and became an ISA Certified Arborist in January of 2016.
-Throughout the last 7 years he has helped coordinate tree deliveries and tree planting and pruning events all over the area.
+Throughout his time there he has helped coordinate tree deliveries and tree planting and pruning events all over the area.
 Outside of Trees for Tucson, he enjoys gardening and preserving his (and others) garden’s harvest through canning, as well as photography, welding, camping and hiking all over the beautiful southwest.